iamMichaelSmith/Googletextapp/README.md

   4. Configure options such as versioning or logging as needed.
   5. Set permissions (public access settings should be configured based on your use case).
   6. Click **Create bucket** to finalize.
+  7. Upload Google Takeout (Calls) data to the S3 bucket.

 - **Connect to the EC2 Instance**: